mpaldridge/mpaldridge.github.io/_posts/2026-05-17-guardian-novels.md

 ## Bubbling under

-The first fun thing I wanted to with the data was to see which books had just missed out on the top 100.
-Assuming my scoring system is correct, they are these:
+The first fun thing I wanted to with the data was to see which books were just outside the top 100.
+The following are all the books that received three votes and that missed out only on placings within voters' lists:

 * Missing out on the top 100 only by the Guardian’s tie-break:
     * A Portrait of the Artist as a Young Man by James Joyce